Amplitude Factorization in the Electroweak Standard Model

 In the light of the above description, combined with the chirality-flow Standard Model Feynman rules \cite{Alnefjord:2020xqr}, it is clear that scalar exchange, involving no chirality-flow line, does not change the chirality flow (but alters the involved momenta).
 Fermion exchange adds one (from the slashed momentum in the propagator) or zero (from a potential mass term) momentum dots to existing chirality-flow structures \cite{Alnefjord:2020xqr}.
-For the mass term, the line type of the fermion line is left unchanged, but the chirality-flow structure will change since (for example) chirality-flow lines which are not originally connected may become connected.
+For the mass term, expressed as a Kronecker delta in spinor indices, the line type of the fermion line is left unchanged, but the chirality-flow structure will change since (for example) chirality-flow lines which are not originally connected may become connected.
 External massive fermions have to be decomposed into left- and right-chiral states, as for example in \cite{Alnefjord:2020xqr}.

 For the non-abelian vertices, we recall that they may be decomposed into momentum-dot structures \cite{Lifson:2020pai,Alnefjord:2020xqr}, and therefore do not add to the number of possible chirality-flow structures.
 (If a $W^\pm$, instead of a photon, is exchanged, the chiral structure is rather simplified.)
 For external gauge bosons, we note that positive and negative helicity spin-1 particles appear as one dotted and one undotted line with opposite directions, whereas the longitudinal polarization of a massive vector boson can be expressed in terms of a momentum dot \cite{Alnefjord:2020xqr}.
 External gauge bosons do, however, somewhat complicate the description, since they may add a dependence on a reference gauge vector (which is unphysical in the massless case, and related to the direction in which spin is measured in the massive).